lokal-profil/pywikibot-sdc/README.md

 ### Merge strategies
 There are three allowed strategies for merging the provided data with any pre-existing data.
-*   `None` (default): Only upload the data if no prior data exists
+*   `None` (default): Only upload the data if no prior data exists.
-*   `"New"`: Only upload the data if there is no prior data for that claim.
-I.e. no prior statements for a particular Pid or no caption for a particular language.
+*   `"New"`: Only upload the data if there is no prior data for any of the claims to be added.
+I.e. drop all data if any of the proposed Pids or caption languages are already present.
 *   `"Blind"` (not generally recommended): Upload the data without regards to what is already there.
 May overwrite pre-existing captions and add duplicate statements.